py-bbn

 Potential.

-Create observation evidences.
-Only one value is set to 1 and the others are set to 0.
+Create observation evidence.
+One value is set to 1 and the others are set to 0.

 Parameters: